anmolsherawat/anmolsherawat/README.md

 # 💫 About Me:
-I’m a first-year AI & ML student at Newton School of Technology, Pune, with a passion for web and app development.
+I’m an AI & ML student at Newton School of Technology, Pune, with a passion for web and app development.
 I enjoy building clean, functional projects and constantly exploring new ways to turn ideas into reality.
 Curious and growth-driven, I’m focused on learning, creating, and collaborating in the tech space.

 ## 🌐 Socials: